-The second number in the ratio is the maximum percentage of your gross monthly income that can be spent on housing expenses and recurring debt together.
-Recurring debt includes credit card payments, car payments, child support, etcetera.
+The second number in the ratio is what percent of your gross income every month that can be spent on housing costs and recurring debt together.
+For purposes of this ratio, debt includes credit card payments, vehicle loans, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-Don't forget these are only guidelines.
-We will be happy to pre-qualify you to determine how large a mortgage loan you can afford.
+Remember these are only guidelines.
+We'd be happy to help you pre-qualify to help you figure out how large a mortgage you can afford.

 American Mortgage Advisers, Inc can answer questions about these ratios and many others.
-Call us: 214-865-7442.
+Give us a call at 214-865-7442.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.